 Prior to 1939, the principal primary product was passion fruit pulp.
 However, the introduction of disease, together with the high cost of trellising and land reclamation, has led to the curtailment of this industry.
 Apart from whaling, bean seed is now the main export industry.
 The island's isolation from many plant diseases, plus the fairly reliable dry period, has ensured satisfactory production.
-Export figures for the five years to 1959-60 were, 1,084, 2,680, 1,713, 3,922 and 2,582 bushels.
-Recent prices have been low and sales difficult.
+Export figures for the five years to 1959-60 were 1,084, 2,680, 1,713, 3,922, and 2,568 bushels.
+However, wide fluctuations in prices, as in recent years, react unfavourably against the industry.
 The conditions on Norfolk Island also favour the production of other types of seed.